1inch/token-plugins/token-plugins-guide.md

 ## ERC20Plugins.sol (Plugin-enabled ERC20 Token Contract)
 - Native inheritance from OpenZeppelin’s ERC20 library (for turnkey deployment)
--  token contract if creating a new ERC20 token, OR can be inherited as a wrapper for a pre-existing “non-plugin-enabled” token
+- Includes a built-in token contract if creating a new ERC20, OR can be inherited as a wrapper for a pre-existing “non-plugin-enabled” ERC20
 - Main function: `updateBalances` - Calls to each connected plugin

 ### Includes